brainlife/app-cortex-tissue-mapping-stats/README.md

 ## Output

-The main output of this App is The main output is a folder called 'parc-stats' with csv's for each summary measure and parcellation inputted
+The main output is a folder called 'parc-stats' with csv's for each summary measure and parcellation inputted

 #### Product.json